mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 ## 3. Don't Bring Your Camera Until You Are Ready

-Underwater photography is one of my greatest passions, but bringing a camera before you have solid buoyancy control can do more harm than good to both you and to the reef.
-When you are focused on your camera, you are not focused on your depth, your breathing, your trim.
+Underwater photography is one of my greatest passions, but bringing a camera before you have solid buoyancy control can do more harm than good to both you and the reef.
+When you are focused on your camera, you are not focused on your depth, your breathing, your trim, or your buddy.

-My advice is to wait until you can comfortably manage all your tasks underwater, buoyancy, equalization, navigation, buddy checks, without feeling overwhelmed.
+My advice is to wait until you can comfortably manage all your tasks underwater, including buoyancy, equalization, navigation, and buddy checks, without feeling overwhelmed.
 Once diving feels more natural, adding a camera is a joy rather than a stressor.
 Trust me, the nudis will still be there.

 ---

 ## 4. Protect Yourself From the Sun

 This one gets overlooked more than you would think.
-You are often so focused on what is happening underwater that you forget you are spending significant time in direct sun from on the boat, in the water between dives, and during safety stops.
+You are often so focused on what is happening underwater that you forget you are spending significant time in direct sun from being on the boat, in the water between dives, and during safety stops.

 Always apply reef-safe sunscreen before your dive, wear a hat and sunglasses on the boat, and consider a long sleeve rash guard or dive skin for extra protection in the water.
 I typically dive in a long sleeve rashguard and leggings when I am not wearing a wetsuit, which protects me from both the sun and any stinging creatures in the water.